-Road traffic injuries and deaths continues to rise Urgent measures are needed to make real progress
+Road traffic injuries and deaths reach epidemic proportions Urgent measures are needed to make real progress

+The number of road traffic injuries and deaths has reached epidemic proportions globally and is still rising in most regions.
 Between 20 million and 50 million road users suffer non-fatal injuries on the world's roads each year, and there are over 1.35 million fatalities.
 In fact, road traffic accidents are expected to be the fifth-biggest cause of death by 2030.